 This type of exercise targets the actual range of motion of your joints which helps to improve their function.

-As a result of our modern, sedentary lifestyle that usually involves sitting behind a desk or starting at a phone all day, we have developed some bad posture habits.
+As a result of our modern, sedentary lifestyle that usually involves sitting behind a desk or staring at a phone all day, we have developed some bad posture habits.

 This can cause a whole range of issues with our bodies.
-In fact just looking at some Forward Head Posture symptoms shows us how our spinal health is such an massive factor in determining how healthy we are.
+In fact, just looking at some Forward Head Posture symptoms shows us how our spinal health is such a massive factor in determining how healthy we are.

 By learning how to move your muscles more efficiently, you will find that many previous health problems you had will slowly disappear.